 Another highlight of the festival is Nuit Blanche, with more than 200 (mostly free) activities — including some specifically for kids — linked by a free shuttle service.

-Complete programming information for the outdoor site will be released on Feb.
-7. Nuit Blanche activity details will be released in mid-February.
+Complete programming information for the outdoor site and Nuit Blanche activity details will be released later in February 2020.